ondrs/node-krawler/README.md

 Object has two properties

-* data - parsed/unparsed content of the web page
+* data - parsed/raw content of the web page base on parser setting
 * response - response object from mikeal/request